Extra Dimensions and Fuzzy Branes in String-inspired Nonlocal Field Theory: Bottom-Up Model Building Applications

-Therefore, $y_0$ is naturally exponentially suppressed.
-For energies below the nonlocal scale $\Lambda_\eta$, the phenomenology of this nonlocal model is completely identical to a AS one \cite{ArkaniHamed:1999dc, Mirabelli:1999ks}.
-One needs to probe the scale assossiated to the Gaussian profiles to resolve the microscopic details of the model, i.e. fermions trapped inside a domain wall or localized on fuzzy branes.
+\paragraph{Flavor Hierarchy:} Since the transverse Gaussian kernels of the fermions have the same features as the bulk wave functions of the trapped fermions in the original AS model \cite{ArkaniHamed:1999dc}, one can localize the fermions at the same EDS points and reproduce the same mass matrix and mixing angles as in Ref.~\cite{Mirabelli:1999ks} to explain the SM Yukawa hierarchy.
+For energies below the WNL scale $\Lambda_\eta$, the phenomenology of this WNL model is completely identical to an AS one, so one has the same constraints as in Ref.~\cite{Mirabelli:1999ks}.
+One needs to probe the scale associated to the transverse Gaussian fermion profiles to resolve the microscopic details of the model, e.g. fermions trapped inside a domain wall or an intrinsic nonlocal UV theory (e.g. open strings attached to D-branes).
+Note that for other WNL form factors, the transverse kernels are not Gaussian anymore but are still sharply localized, so this qualitative discussion still holds.